-1. Have a Structured Incentive Program
+1. Have a Structured Initiative Program

 2. The Timing of the Reward

 As a dog trainer, you learn that timing is an integral part of the reward system.
 This also applies to your team.
 As soon as you witness a team member do something that you want to see more of, you must reward it immediately.
-A supervisor would acknowledge what they are recognizing and communicate the number of bones received immediately.
+A supervisor would acknowledge what they are recognizing and communicate the number of wags received immediately.
 If it is something they do not see in action, they reward as soon as they learn about it.
-As part of this, we are also implementing a process where we let the team know who the lead earner of bones is per week.
+As part of this, we are also implementing a process where we let the team know who the lead earner of wags is per week.
 This provides some more immediate feedback, and acknowledges a team member who may have had an outstanding week.
-We also encourage team members to recommend each other for bones, which has created more collaboration and participation in the program.
+We also encourage team members and clients to recommend each other for wags, which has created more collaboration and participation in the program.

 3. Rewarding Excellence